smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 ----------------------------------------------------

-From our previous SQL statement we can see that the INNER JOIN acts like a CROSS JOIN.
+From our previous SQL statement, we can see that the INNER JOIN acts like a CROSS JOIN.
 Now lets add a more practical use of the ON EXISTS.
 Here we have a more practical use of the statement.

 This query will return all the rows of table A and B where the values of column "Fruit" are the same in both tables, and the columns of both tables will be included in the result set.
 The query will include rows from TableA where the Fruit value exists in TableB.